Hitch-22: A Memoir by Christopher Hitchens

 Frank Kermode (1919–2010) was a British critic and literary theorist.
 Born on the Isle of Man, he taught at University College London, Cambridge, Columbia and Harvard.
 Adapted from a series of lectures given at Bryn Mawr College, Kermode’s Sense of An Ending: Studies in the Theory of Fiction remains one of the most influential works of twentieth-century literary criticism.

 Jonathan Raban’s books include Surveillance, My Holy War, Arabia, Old Glory, Hunting Mister Heartbreak, Bad Land, Passage to Juneau, and Waxwings.
 His most recent book is Driving Home: An American Journey, published in 2011.
 He is the recipient of the National Book Critics Circle Award, the Heinemann Award of the Royal Society of Literature, the PEN/West Creative Nonfiction Award, the Pacific Northwest Booksellers’ Award, and the Governor’s Award of the State of Washington.
 He is a frequent contributor to The New York Review of Books, The Guardian, and The Independent.
 He lives in Seattle.

-David Shulman is Professor Emeritus at the Hebrew University of Jerusalem and an activist in Ta’ayush, Arab–Jewish Partnership.
-He was awarded the Israel Prize for Religious Studies in February.
-(June 2017)
+David Shulman’s Freedom and Despair: Notes from the South Hebron Hills was published in 2018.
+He is Professor Emeritus at the Hebrew University of Jerusalem and was awarded the Israel Prize for Religious Studies in 2016.
+(March 2020

 John Terborgh, who has worked in the Peruvian Amazon since 1973, is Research Professor in the Nicholas School of the Environment and Earth Sciences at Duke and Director of its Center for Tropical Conservation.
 His latest book, co-edited with James A. Estes, is Trophic Cascades: Predators, Prey, and the Changing Dynamics of Nature.
 (April 2012)